YanezAlfredo/The-microbiome-microbialites-in-Bacalar-Lagoon-Mexico/README.md

 # The-microbiome-of-microbialites-in-Bacalar-Lagoon-Mexico
-Characterization of the microbial community from freshwater microbialites
+Characterization of the microbial community from freshwater microbialites.